VIN-EET-TEC/Python-Projects/Extracting Stock Data Using Web Scraping/README.md

 Using the **requests** library to download the webpage [https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-PY0220EN-SkillsNetwork/labs/project/amazon_data_webpage.html](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-PY0220EN-SkillsNetwork/labs/project/amazon_data_webpage.html).
 Saving the text of the response as a variable named **html_data**.

-In this project, I used yahoo finance website to extract Netflix & Amazon data.

 ### Steps for extracting the data
 1. Send an HTTP request to the web page using the requests library.
-2. Parse the HTML content of the web page using *BeautifulSoup*.
+2. Parse the HTML content of the web page using BeautifulSoup.
 3. Identify the HTML tags that contain the data you want to extract.
-4. Use *BeautifulSoup* methods to extract the data from the HTML tags.
+4. Use BeautifulSoup methods to extract the data from the HTML tags.
 5. Print the extracted data

 ### What is parsing?